 As nice as the big cities like Vancouver, Toronto and Montreal are in Canada, much of what makes Canada such a special place is found outside city limits in small towns and the countryside.
 Historic towns, fishing villages, First Nations reserves, animal sanctuaries, lakes and protected back country, mountains and more are just some of the discoveries that are often less than an hour away from a big metropolis.

-Slow down your pace and meet some fine people by adding a at least a day trip to your Canada itinerary.
+Slow down your pace and meet some fine people by adding at least a day trip out of the city to your Canada itinerary.

 Forget to Spend Your Coins

 This one goes out especially to our U.S. friends and is just a gentle reminder that though the overall impression of Canada is very much like that of the U.S., we are indeed a separate country that has its own laws, currency, languages, foods, climate, customs and cell phone carriers.